619 How to Surf

 how I learned how to surf.

-Something is a 'tough question' when the answer isn't easy to give for some reason.
+Something is a 'tough question' when the answer isn't easy.
 Notice the following:

 tough question.